romainlafarguette/romainlafarguette.github.io/_pages/research.md

 ### Macrofinancial Feedback, Bank Stress Testing and Capital Surcharges (2020)
 Draft available soon.
-With Tobias Adrian and Jose Berrospide
+With Tobias Adrian (IMF) and Jose Berrospide (Federal Reserve Board).

 ### Foreign Exchange Interventions Rules for Central Banks: A Risk-Based Framework (2020)
 Draft available soon.
-With Romain Veyrune
+With Romain Veyrune (IMF).

 *This  paper  presents  a  new   rule  for  central  banks'  foreign  exchange interventions, using the concept of  Value-at-Risk (VaR).
 The VaR-rule is used